What is June’s Birthstone?

-Unlike many other months, if you are born in June, you are lucky enough to have three stones associated with your birthday with the June birthstone being pearl, Alexandrite, and moonstone.
+Unlike many other months, if you are born in June, you are lucky enough to have three stones associated with your birthday, with the June birthstone being pearl, Alexandrite, and moonstone.
 All three would look fantastic in a Bespoke piece of Jewellery.

-Pearls are officially the world’s oldest gemstone, and unlike most gems that are found deep into the ground, pearls are unique as they are created by living sea creatures (mainly oysters).
+Pearls are officially the World’s oldest gemstone, and unlike most gems found deep into the ground, they are unique as they are created by living sea creatures (mainly oysters).

-The records on when the first pearl was discovered are somewhat vague with the first known recording was from a fragment of pearl found in the tomb of a Persian Princess in 420 BC.
-Pearls are also known to have been used by Egypt in decoration in the 4th Century BC.
+Where the first pearl was discovered in the World is somewhat vague, with the first known recording being from a fragment of pearl found in the tomb of a Persian Princess in 420 BC, Pearls are also known to have been used by Egypt in decoration in the 4th Century BC.

 Cultured pearls come in four forms.

-Akoya pearls are found in oysters in salt waters off of Japan and China.
+Akoya pearls are found in saltwater off the shores of Japan and China.
 The warm sea temperatures of 15 – 20 Celsius are perfect for giving the Akoya pearl its white, cream, silver and pink colours.

 Freshwater pearls are the most affordable pearls and most common.
 They were first found in Chinese freshwater mussels 800 years ago with colours ranging from pink, lavender, white and apricot.

-South-sea pearls are widely excepted to be the most luxurious pearls due to their silky shines.
-They are grown for between two and three years in Pinctada Maxima oysters.
+South-sea pearls are widely excepted to be the most luxurious pearls due to their silky shines and are grown for between two and three years in Pinctada Maxima oysters.

-The pearls grown in silver-lipped oysters come in white with hues of silver, pink and blue.
-Pearls found in gold-lipped oysters come in gold colours with overtones of yellow and orange.
+The pearls grown in silver-lipped oysters come in white with silver, pink and blue hues.
+Pearls in gold-lipped oysters come in gold colours with overtones of yellow and orange.

-The name Alexandrite come from Tsar Alexander on the day he came of age and was found solely in Russia until 1987 when it was discovered in Hematita, Brazil.
+The name Alexandrite came from Tsar Alexander on the day he came of age and was found solely in Russia until 1987, when it was discovered in Hematite, Brazil.

-Is often referred to as a ‘dream stone’ because it is said to bring sweet dreams to its owner.
-The name moonstone comes from The Greek’s came up with moonstone name after its similarities to the moons silver light and comes in arrange of colours from colourless, to a white, grey, brown, yellow, orange, green and peach.
+It is often referred to as a ‘dream stone’ because it is said to bring sweet dreams to its owner.
+The name moonstone comes from The Greeks came up with the moonstone name after its similarities to the moon’s silver light and comes in a range of colours from colourless to white, grey, brown, yellow, orange, green and peach.